Marija-Kov/React/01-simple-website/readme.md

 ### NOTE:
 At the point where I tried to move the components in separate .js files, I ran into an issue when trying to import the said components to index.js ('require not defined...in babel.min.js') which made me believe that I've reached the limits of the CDN setup.
 Upon realizing that trying to solve this problem at this point would only serve to maximize my frustration and distract me from the purpose of doing the actual React course, I decided to restart the app with create-react-app in the simple-website subdirectory.

+#### src and public

+- All JSX, style and assets should be in the src folder.
+- App.js contains all other components and is rendered in index.js.

 ...